Richard Bolling Federal Building: Architecture

 The building contains 1.2 million gross square feet, the most out of any other building in the midwest, pairing a tall office tower with a long, low building arranged around a central plaza.
 The dominant feature of the site is the 18-story office tower with a flat roof.
 Using Modern-era materials, the building has a fire-proof steel frame.
 The two primary elevations are faced with glass panes and aluminum panels that alternate in a checkerboard pattern.
 The glass is tinted gray and the aluminum panels are slightly concave with a large X pattern located within each plate.
 The two narrow end walls are devoid of fenestration.
 These angular elevations are faced with variegated granite.
 The long, low building is set slightly off-center of the tower.
 Long vertical strips of aluminum tube cladding are original to the building, but sections of it were removed and reinstalled in a wave pattern during the 2000 renovations.
-A large bronze United States seal with an eagle motif signifies the building's federal use.
+A large bronze Great Seal of the United States with an eagle motif signifies the building's federal use.

 The interior features public spaces finished in high-quality materials.
 Marble piers are present in the main lobby, while marble paneled walls are in the elevator lobby.
 Dark granite tiles cover the floors of both areas.
 Public art is an integral element of both the interior and exterior of the building.
 A large mural titled The Movement of Time from Redman to Truman (1967) by Frederick Conway is located in the lobby.
 A bas-relief stone sculpture called The Builders (1966) by Costantino Nivola forms the exterior base of the Twelfth Street elevation.